Streaming

 Sending headers and status codes

-You can send headers and status codes (1XX multiple times, or other, but only once) to the client during the streaming.
+You can send headers and status codes (1XX multiple times, or others once) to the client during streaming.

 worker.php